 Phase 2.
 Code: secure development without slowing teams

-Security at the code stage focuses on developer-controlled signals.
-Secrets, unsafe defaults, and high-risk dependencies are identified early, before they turn into build failures or release blockers.
-The intent is not to stop developers, but to reduce noise later in the pipeline.
+Security signals at this stage remain developer-controlled.
+Secrets, unsafe defaults, and high-risk dependencies are identified before they become build failures or release blockers, which reduces noise later in the pipeline.

 What “done” means in the code phase

-Cloudaware insight: Code-level findings become actionable only when they retain service and ownership context downstream.
+Cloudaware insight: Code-level findings only become actionable if they retain service and ownership context downstream.
 Cloudaware preserves this context through CMDB relationships, so issues discovered later in build or runtime can still be traced back to the correct service and team instead of turning into generic findings.

 Phase 3.
-Build: CI as the first hard security gate
+Build: CI as the first enforceable security gate

-The build phase is where security decisions become enforceable.
-Once a change reaches CI, outcomes must be deterministic.
-A build either produces an artifact that meets policy or it fails.
-This is the first point in the lifecycle where automation replaces judgment.
+The build phase is where security decisions become non-negotiable.
+Once a change enters CI, outcomes must be deterministic, so a build either produces a compliant artifact or fails.

 What “done” means in the build phase

 Phase 4.
-Test: security testing that proves real risk
+Test: security testing that drives release decisions

 - Which security failures block a release